The Kasner Charitable Trust

 - Highly Focused Giving: The trust's giving is concentrated on Jewish educational, religious, and community causes, particularly with connections to Israel.

-- Significant but Concentrated: While the trust has funded 600+ organizations, the majority of its funding goes to a small number of recipient organizations.
+- Significant but Concentrated: While the trust has funded 600+ organisations, the majority of its funding goes to a small number of recipient organisations.

 - No Public Guidance: There are no application forms, deadlines, or published criteria for funding decisions.